kovetskiy/mark/README.md

   - Frameborder: Choose whether to draw a border around content in the iframe.
       - `show` (Default)
       - `hide`
   - Width: Width in px.
-Defualts to "640px"
+Defaults to "640px"
   - Height: Height in px.
-Defualts to "360px"
+Defaults to "360px"
   - Scrolling: Allow or prevent scrolling in the iframe to see additional content.
       - `yes`
       - `no`